 Plastic frames need to be stable but also be a material that doesn’t rub, warp or attract fingerprints like crazy.
 Aluminum frames need to be machined properly with no rough edges and again provide great stability.
 Luckily, there are great options for any material type.

-There are a constantly growing types of switches.
+There are a constantly growing number of switch types.
 Switches can vary on actuation force, tactile bump, rated number of presses, noise and stem type.
 There isn’t a recommendation to be made here, this is entirely up to your preference.
 As much as we can describe the switches, you’re better off trying them for yourself, so either go to a store and try them out or WASD produces a 6-key tester just for this purpose.

 Here’s a video of how the Cherry MX switches sound compared to each other.